bbatsov/batsov.com/_posts/2012-10-14-emacs-on-osx.markdown

 ## More goodies

-If you want to spare yourself part of the headache of configuring Emacs on OSX and get a lot of extra firepower you might want to install [Emacs Prelude](https://github.com/bbatsov/prelude) - an enhanced Emacs 24.x configuration (developed by yours truly) that should make your experience with Emacs both more pleasant and more powerful.
+If you want to spare yourself part of the headache of configuring Emacs on OS X and get a lot of extra firepower you might want to install [Emacs Prelude](https://github.com/bbatsov/prelude) - an enhanced Emacs 24.x configuration (developed by yours truly) that should make your experience with Emacs both more pleasant and more powerful.